fadlishidqi/bike-sharing-analytic-streamlit/README.md

 3. Which season tends to be the most popular for bike rentals based on usage volume?
 4. Is there a relationship between bike rentals and temperature or weather conditions?
 5. Are there more casual users or registered users renting bikes?
+6. What are the patterns in trip duration, and how do they relate to other factors?

 ## Project Structure